RedHatInsights/edge-api/docs/spec/FDO.md

 - `invalid_header`: when the request did not contain valid headers. `error_details` contains the key `error_message`, which contains a string describing the error.
 - `incomplete_body`: when the request did not contain a complete body or it is broken. `error_details` contains the key `error_message`, which contains a string describing the error.
 - `validation_parse_error`: when an Ownership Voucher was failed to parse during the verification process. `error_details` contains the key `error_message`, which contains a string describing the error.
+- `fdo_client`: when the FDO client is not able to connect to the FDO server. `error_details` contains the key `error_message`, which contains a string describing the error.

 ### Example